velartrill/velartrill.github.io/orig/kestrel.md

 "I try to keep up," I say.
 "But there's enough discrepancies 'twixt the papers and the official reports I get that I know better'n to trust either."

 He looks at me quietly for a moment.
-"May I speak freely, ma'am?" he asks cautiously, and there's an *undercurrent* in his voice now.
+"May I speak freely, ma'am?" he asks slowly, and there's an *undercurrent* in his voice now.
 Yeah.
 Kid's no amateur.
 Ash, he's probably a Blue Stripe, which means *they took his damn stone from him*.

 It wouldn't *matter* if he *were* a crook and traitor.
 If he's earned his honors, they're his to the pyre.
-It ought to be the law, and if it isn't, I'll fucking well *see* it so.
+It ought to be law, and if it isn't, I'll fucking well *see* it so.

 I purse my lips, watching the security cameras overhead for any untoward sign of motion.
 "I instructed the President that this was to be a private interview," I said quietly.
 "She may well be listening in anyway, but if anyone catches her at it, *she will be in trouble,*" I continue, raising my voice for the last part and glaring towards the security cameras.

 He nods.
 "I understand, ma'am.
-Suppose that's the best I have any right to hope for."
+S'pose that's the best I have any right to hope for."
 He sits back.
 "Border protests ain't uncommon.
 As it was, *we* basically drew down the borders for the region, a sight carelessly so.
 That line cut right through whole communities, communities that took up arms together against the *den tsuang*.
 I'm sure some of them fought alongside our boys.
-And suddenly we're putting up roadblocks, saying you can't go here and there without passports and permission, you can't come in without a valid reason and a visa—"
+And suddenly we're putting up roadblocks, saying you can't go here and there without passbooks and permission, you can't come in without a valid reason and a visa—"

 I nod.
 "Unhappy mess, ain't it."